 Why You Should Visit Manitoba in Wintertime

-I want to talk about visiting Manitoba in wintertime.
+I want to talk about visiting Manitoba during winter.
 Yes, this Canadian province has some of the harshest winters on the planet.
 Not many inhabited places on this Earth endure six-month winters with temperatures dipping regularly into negative thirties and forties.
-If you live in a more temperate place, you probably have a hard time imagining life in a place like Manitoba.
-Last week, for example, Manitoba was colder than the North Pole and Siberia and almost as cold as the planet Mars.
+If you live in a more temperate place, you probably have a hard time imagining life in such a cold place.
+Sometimes Manitoba is colder than the North Pole and Siberia and almost as cold as the planet Mars.
 I am not kidding.
 See for yourself.

-So yes, Manitoba is insanely cold, but guess what?
+So yes, this Canadian province is insanely cold, but guess what?
 Thanks to that extreme cold, there are some amazing winter activities that are unique to this part of Canada.
 And I want to tell you about them.
 So move over, Quebec, Alberta and British Columbia!
-It’s time to shine the spotlight onto real Canadian winter now.
+It’s time to shine the spotlight onto this prairie province!
 And with that in mind, I have divided this post into two parts: northern Manitoba and the provincial capital city of Winnipeg.

-While it’s very true that the well known places in Canada are amazing to visit, I think skipping the less known ones, takes away from a complete picture of what Canada really is.
-That is why I want to tell you why you should seriously consider visiting the province of Manitoba in wintertime.
+While it’s very true that the well known places in Canada are amazing to visit, I think skipping the less known ones takes away from a complete picture of Canada.
+That is why I want to tell you why you should seriously consider visiting this prairie province in the middle of winter.
 And by Canadian prairie winter standards, I mean any time from October through March (or even April).
-I bet you that a visit to Manitoba in wintertime would make your trip to Canada more memorable.
+I bet you that a visit to Manitoba during winter would make your trip to Canada more memorable.
 So let me tell you why you should add Manitoba to your itinerary.
 I have compiled a list of winter activities that are either unique to this province or that are the best in this province.

-Without further ado, here are the reasons for visiting Manitoba in wintertime.
+Without further ado, here are the reasons for visiting Manitoba during winter.

 Manitoba is the Polar Bear Capital of the World